Large fluctuations and transport properties of the L\'evy-Lorentz gas: Annealed moments: proof of Theorem

-\section{Annealed moments: proof of theorem \ref{annealed_moment}}
+\section{Annealed moments: proof of Theorem \ref{annealed_moment}}

-Annealed moments of the particle displacement are investigated by isolating the contribution of normal fluctuations, large fluctuations, and fluctuations in between these two regimes.
-To this aim, pick two real numbers $L>0$ and $\delta\in(0,1]$ and focus on times $t$ that satisfy $L\sqrt{\mu t}<\delta t$, that is $t>\mu L^2/\delta^2$.
-These numbers are put into context by the following double bound for the moment of order $q>0$, which is the starting point to prove theorem \ref{annealed_moment}:
+Pick three real numbers $q>0$, $L\ge 1$, and $\delta\in(0,1]$.
+We investigate the annealed $q$-order moment of the particle displacement by isolating the contribution of the normal fluctuations up to the spatial scale $L\sqrt{\mu t}$, the contribution of the large fluctuations above the threshold $\delta t$, and the contribution of the fluctuations in between these two regimes.
+Focusing on times $t$ that satisfy $L\sqrt{\mu t}<\delta t$, that is $t>\mu L^2/\delta^2$, our starting point to estimate the moment $\EE[|X_t|^q]$ is the formula